Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-Maeve O'Rourke, PhD (Birmingham), LLM (Harvard), BCL (University College Dublin) is Lecturer in Human Rights at the Irish Centre for Human Rights (ICHR), School of Law, University of Galway.
-Maeve is Programme Director of the Law (BCL) & Human Rights undergraduate degree programme at the School of Law, and she is the founding and current Director of the postgraduate Human Rights Law Clinic at the ICHR.
+Maeve O’Rourke, PhD (Birmingham), LLM (Harvard), BCL (University College Dublin), is Lecturer in Human Rights at the Irish Centre for Human Rights (ICHR), School of Law, University of Galway.
+Maeve is Programme Director of the Law (BCL) and Human Rights undergraduate degree programme at the School of Law, and she is the founding and current Director of the postgraduate Human Rights Law Clinic at the ICHR.

-Maeve's most recent monograph, Human Rights and the Care of Older People: Dignity, Vulnerability, and the Anti-Torture Norm (Oxford University Press 2024), is published Open Access.
-It is the first book-length publication on the application of the international anti-torture norm in the conceptualisation of older people's human rights, and has been described by Felice Gaer, former Vice-Chairperson of the UN Committee Against Torture in Geneva and pioneering international lawyer, as "a new and important assessment of standards for consent and care, and an authoritative account [which] couldnt be more timely."
+Maeve’s most recent monograph, Human Rights and the Care of Older People: Dignity, Vulnerability, and the Anti-Torture Norm (Oxford University Press 2024), is published Open Access.
+It is the first book-length publication on the application of the international anti-torture norm to the conceptualisation of older people’s human rights.
+Felice Gaer, former Vice-Chairperson of the UN Committee Against Torture and pioneering international lawyer, has described it as “a new and important assessment of standards for consent and care, and an authoritative account [which] couldn’t be more timely.”

 Research Interests